The Amazing Spider-Man 129: Collectibility

 An original copy of the issue can be sold for unusually high prices depending on its CGC score.
 Several 9.4 copies have been sold on WorthPoint for nearly $900 each.
-The record sale of a copy on the popular website sellmycomicbooks.com was for $5,000 (over a $1,000 more than the second most valuable issue; #121 the Death of Gwen Stacy) and it has an absolute minimum value of $100 in bad condition on the site.
-The website also estimated that a 6.0 graded copy is worth between $250 and $275 and that it is major comic book Bronze Age key issue and a must have for any Spider-Man collector.
+The record sale of a copy on the popular website sellmycomicbooks.com was for $5,000 (over a $1,000 more than the second-most valuable issue; #121 the Death of Gwen Stacy) and it has an absolute minimum value of $100 in bad condition on the site.
+The website also estimated that a 6.0-graded copy is worth between $250 and $275 and that it is major comic book Bronze Age key issue and a must have for any Spider-Man collector.
 Other sites have estimated the value of a 6.0 point guard issue to be around $345.
 It is one of the few comic books of the Bronze Age which is highly valuable and its price and demand has only increased as time has gone on.
 Due to the increasing popularity of the character the Punisher since his introduction the issues value has increased significantly in the late 2010s after having been undervalued for a long time.
 The price rose significantly from its low point in 2011 to 2016.
-In 2016 a 9.8 graded copy was auctioned off for $8,855.
-Two other 9.8 graded copies went for over $10,000 in 2016, with one of them going for $10,600 in March.
-The comic is one of the most rare ever made and ranked nr 6 on CoverBrowser's top 10 list.
+In 2016 a 9.8-graded copy was auctioned off for $8,855.
+Two other 9.8-graded copies went for over $10,000 in 2016, with one of them going for $10,600 in March.
+The comic is one of the most rare ever made and ranked no. 6 on CoverBrowser's top 10 list.
 The issue is also commonly considered an easy choice for sellers all over to have graded because of its status as being considered an obvious classic among fans and collectors of comic books.
-InvestComics rates the issue as one of the most sought after issues of The Amazing Spider-Man ever and ComicBookInvest ranks it as the most valuable Punisher comic ever.
-In 2015 David Tosh, author of Picker's Pocket Guide Comic Books: How to Pick Antiques Like a Pro estimated that higher grade copies could go for almost $15,000.
-In 2017 Verdict estimated that it was the 9th most valuable comic to come out of the Bronze Age, with a minimum price of $100 for an original printing.
+InvestComics rates the issue as one of the most sought-after issues of The Amazing Spider-Man ever and ComicBookInvest ranks it as the most valuable Punisher comic ever.
+In 2015 David Tosh, author of Picker's Pocket Guide Comic Books: How to Pick Antiques Like a Pro estimated that higher-grade copies could go for almost $15,000.
+In 2017 Verdict estimated that it was the ninth-most valuable comic to come out of the Bronze Age, with a minimum price of $100 for an original printing.
 Sales of the issue increased in the late 2010s due to the popularity of the Punisher incarnation depicted in the Marvel Cinematic Universe.